STAC: Plug-and-Play Spatio-Temporal Aware Cache Compression for Streaming 3D Reconstruction: Related Work

 \textbf{Online/Streaming approaches.} To enable real-time and scalable 3D reconstruction, recent works have explored causal and online transformer formulations.
 Building on the DUSt3R paradigm, prior studies~\cite{wang2025continuous,wang2024spann3r,wu2025point3r} introduce memory mechanisms—such as persistent latent tokens, spatial feature banks, and 3D-aware pointer memories—to support online reconstruction from image streams, but often require architectural specialization or task-specific fine-tuning.
-More recently, StreamVGGT~\cite{zhuo2025streaming} and STream3R~\cite{lan2025stream3r} extend the bidirectional Visual Geometry Grounded Transformer (VGGT)~\cite{wang2025vggt} into a causal form (Causal-VGGT).
-They convert the backbone into a causal transformer and maintain an implicit historical token cache storing keys and values from previous frames to provide temporal context during streaming inference.
-Benefiting from VGGT’s strong representational capacity, STream3R in particular achieves state-of-the-art performance on online 3D reconstruction benchmarks.
+More recently, StreamVGGT~\cite{zhuo2025streaming} and STream3R~\cite{lan2025stream3r} adapt the bidirectional VGGT~\cite{wang2025vggt} to a causal setting (Causal-VGGT).
+They convert the backbone into a causal transformer and maintain a growing KV cache over past frames to provide temporal context during streaming inference.
+Benefiting from VGGT’s strong representational capacity, STream3R~\cite{lan2025stream3r} in particular achieves state-of-the-art performance on online 3D reconstruction benchmarks.
 Despite these advances, existing Causal-VGGT methods still suffer from memory and latency inefficiencies: the KV cache grows linearly with sequence length, leading to high memory consumption and slower inference over long or continuous streams.
 In contrast, our method introduces a spatio-temporal aware cache compression framework that compresses redundant historical states, maintaining bounded memory usage with minimal impact on reconstruction accuracy.